Menu

 Search — Find objects by name, catalog number (e.g. M42, NGC 7000), or coordinates in RA/Dec format.

-View Mode — Switch between Screen, Atlas, Print, and Night display themes.
+View Mode — Switch between Screen, Atlas, Print, Night, and Planisphere display modes.

 Time — Set the observation date, time, and location.
 Includes presets for Now, Tonight, and Sunset.